tiffanienguyenn01/Animal_Shelter_Analysis/README.md

-# Animal_Shelter_Analysis
-Developed SQL pipelines and Tableau dashboards to analyze animal shelter operations, then applied Python logistic regression to predict adoption probability based on intake condition, animal type, and demographic features.
-Generated actionable insights to support data-driven shelter management.
+# Long Beach Animal Shelter Operations Analysis and Adoption Probability Prediction

+This project explores animal shelter operations using SQL, Python, and Tableau to assess adoption rates and uncover major factors of animal outcomes.
+The study demonstrates significant variation in adoption rates and length of stay among animal species and intake circumstances, suggesting operational bottlenecks and areas for improvement.
+A logistic regression model was created to predict adoption rates based on animal species, gender, and intake condition.
+The results demonstrate significant disparities: neutered or spayed dogs under age or weight had estimated adoption rates of over 99%, but cats with unknown sex, medical or behavioral difficulties have odds of less than 1%.
+This demonstrates that intake condition and animal type are the key factors influencing adoption results.